ashhhwin/steerformer/README.md

 > [https://github.com/SullyChen/driving-datasets](https://github.com/SullyChen/driving-datasets)

-### Description
+### Dataset Description

-- Dashcam videos captured from a front-facing camera during real driving sessions.
-- Each video frame is paired with a continuous steering angle value in degrees.
-- Videos were recorded under varying lighting and road conditions to simulate realistic driving environments.

-### Preprocessing

-- Frames extracted from video at 20 FPS.
-- Resized to 224×224 pixels.
-- Pixel values normalized to [-1, 1].
-- Converted into PyTorch tensors.
+Two real-world driving datasets were used:

+- **Dataset A**: ~45,000 RGB frames (completely unseen during training)
+- **Dataset B**: ~19,000 RGB frames with synchronized steering-angle labels

+Each frame has a resolution of **640×480 pixels**, captured at **20 Hz**.
+Steering angles are recorded from the vehicle’s CAN bus system.

-### Data Split Strategy
+### Data Splits and Observations

-- Training and validation conducted on one subset of driving videos.
-- A different subset with distinct road/camera settings is reserved for cross-domain generalization testing.
+- **Training Set**: 80% of Dataset B
+- **Validation Set**: 20% of Dataset B
+- **Cross-Domain Test Set**: Dataset A
+- **Label Imbalance**: 73% of frames have |θ| < 1°, reflecting straight-driving dominance.
+High-angle turns are rare.
+- **Domain Shift**: Visual mismatch between Dataset A and B in lighting, road geometry, and camera type.
+- **Missing Modalities**: No speed, IMU, or GPS data available; model relies entirely on RGB images.

 ---

+## Preprocessing

+- Video frames extracted at 20 FPS
+- Resized to 224×224 pixels
+- Pixel values normalized to [-1, 1]
+- Converted to PyTorch tensors

+---

 ## Assumptions

-- Vehicle speed and IMU data are unavailable and assumed constant.
-- No temporal context is used (single-frame prediction).
-- Camera orientation is front-facing and fixed across samples.
+- Vehicle speed is constant or slowly varying across the dataset
-- No latency between captured frame and steering label.
+- No significant delay between frame capture and steering label
+- The camera is fixed in a front-facing orientation
+- No temporal context is used (each frame is treated independently)

 ---